HazardX/gta4_scripthookdotnet/README.md

 See LICENSE-ScriptHook.txt for the license of the GTAIV C++ Script Hook, and LICENSE-SlimDX.txt for the license of the SlimDX sourcecode.

-**Requirements**

-Required to compile the sourcecode are:

-- Microsoft Visual Studio 2010 (newer versions will probably work too)
-- Microsoft DirectX SDK March 2008
-- Microsoft Windows SDK (maybe? am not entirely sure...)

-IMPORTANT: After installing the DirectX SDK March 2008 you'll have to set up a system variable in windows named "DXSDK_2008-03" containing the full path to the installation folder of the SDK.
-This is to allow multiple versions of the SDK to be installed.
-Make sure to include a final backslash ( \ ) at the end of the path.

-See the included ScriptHookDotNet.readme.txt on how to actually run the Script Hook with the game.